GraphiteEditor/Graphite/libraries/path-bool/README.md

 ## Development status

-This project is a port of PathBool.js and is still in early stages of development.
+This project is a port of PathBool.js which is still in early stages of development.
 Contributions, bug reports, and feedback are welcome.

 Future work includes:

 - Comprehensive test suite
 - Performance optimizations
 - Additional examples and documentation
+- Support for path builder tool features

 ## License and acknowledgements